Supervisor/supervisor/docs/configuration.rst

 ``stderr_logfile_backups``

   The number of backups to keep around resulting from process stderr log file rotation.
-Set this to 0 to indicate an unlimited number of backups.
+If set to 0, no backups will be kept.

   *Default*: 10